Medically reviewed by Vicky Davis, FNP

 The symptoms of anxiety are often severe.
 If your anxiety is persistent, it may have a significant negative impact on your well-being and overall quality of life.

-If you’ve been diagnosed with an anxiety disorder, your healthcare provider may recommend one of several medications, including anti-anxiety medications, beta-blockers and, for certain types of anxiety, antidepressants.
+If you’ve been diagnosed with an anxiety disorder, your healthcare provider may suggest using medication for anxiety to reduce the severity of your symptoms.

 Two types of antidepressants are typically used to treat anxiety disorders — selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).